kaneoriley/vista/README.md

         android:id="@+id/vista_view_pager"
         android:layout_width="match_parent"
         android:layout_height="match_parent"
-        app:vistaEdgeEffectColor="@color/my_edge_effect_color"/>
+        app:vistaColor="#FFFF7E00"
+        app:vistaThicknessScale="4.0"
+        app:vistaEdgeScale="0.33"/>

     ...
 ```

 And that's it!
-You now have Material Design edge effect glows available to many more users, and don't have the ugly
+You now have Material Design edge effect glows available to many more users, and don't have to have the
-cut-off arc when your views aren't filling the available space.
+ugly cut-off arc when your views aren't filling the available space.

 ## Gradle Dependency